 According to the latest information available from the American Lung Association, the Centers for Disease Control and Prevention (CDC), and the National Institute of Allergy and Infectious Diseases (NIAID):

-- Asthma is one of the leading, serious, chronic illness among children in the US.
+- Asthma is one of the leading serious, chronic illnesses among children in the US.

-- Asthma accounts for 13 million absences from school each year.
+- Asthma accounts for more than 14 million absences from school each year.

-- Asthma is the third-ranking cause of childhood hospitalizations under the age of 15.
+- Asthma is the third-ranking cause of hospitalizations for children under the age of 15.

-- Allergies affect more than 50 million people in the US.
+- Allergies affect 40 to 50 million people in the US.

-- Pollen allergy (hay fever or allergic rhinitis) affects nearly 8.6 percent of adults in the US (18.7 million people), not including those with asthma.
+- Pollen allergy (hay fever or allergic rhinitis) affects about 8 percent of adults in the US.

-- Allergies are the sixth leading cause of chronic disease in the US.
+- Allergies are one of the leading chronic diseases in the US.

-- Chronic sinusitis, most often caused by allergies, affects nearly 37 million people in the US.
+- Chronic sinusitis, most often caused by allergies, affects more than 35 million people in the US.